kkotov/emtfPtRegression/README.md

-The track pT assignment in the [electronic boards](http://iopscience.iop.org/1748-0221/8/12/C12034) is done using a fast look-up table (LUT) memory that is filled with the pT values computed in an independent offline study.
+The track pT assignment in the [electronic boards](http://iopscience.iop.org/1748-0221/8/12/C12034) is done using a fast look-up table (LUT) memory that is filled with the pT values computed in an offline study of this repository.
 Thirty bits available for the pT LUT address encode relative positions of the recorded track segments, bend patters of individual track segments, and types of these track segments.
 These are the very same parameters used as predictors for training the offline regression model